To register for the 1st Communion/Reconciliation program:

 - Your child is in the 2nd grade or higher or at least 7 years old.

-- Registration is available through our web site or walk in to the office to register your child.
+- Registration is available through the office to register your child.

-Sessions usually run on a Sunday afternoons in the spring please ask for the dates and times when you register your child for the sacramental program.
+Sessions usually run on a Sunday afternoon in the spring- please ask for the dates and times when you register your child for the sacramental program.

 The Cost of the program is $25 for both Reconciliation and 1st Holy Communion and you can pay it when you register your child for our Religious Education Program at the same time.

 How to Make a Good Confession

 Confession is not difficult, but it does require preparation.
 We should begin with prayer, placing ourselves in the presence of God, our loving Father.
 We seek healing and forgiveness through repentance and a resolve to sin no more.
 Then we review our lives since our last confession, searching our thoughts, words and actions for that which did not conform to God’s command to love Him and one another through His laws and the laws of His Church.
 This is called an examination of conscience.

 - Begin with a prayer asking for God’s help.